Skip to content

 It's important to consider every possible class of cases and to test at least one of every class.

-For a quadratic we have the following possibilities:
+For the example of a quadratic equation we have the following possibilities:

 • Two real roots.